Sapper: Canada

 In the Canadian Forces, sappers exist both in the regular force and reserve force.
 The rank of sapper is used instead of private trained to signify completion of the basic Engineer training course.
 Canadian sappers have been deployed in many major conflicts in recent history including World War I, World War II, the Korean War, and the War in Afghanistan.
 The roles of a sapper entail: Bridging with the ACROW or Medium Girder Bridge as well as non-standard bridge construction; obstacle and defensive construction; enemy obstacle reduction and clearance, mine warfare; explosive ordnance disposal; water supply using the reverse-osmosis water purification unit; building and maintaining roadways and airfields; combat diving; tactical breaching; and camp construction.
+Additionally, within the Canadian Combat Engineer trade, there are Armoured Engineer Operators who utilize the Wisent AEV II—a specialized armoured breaching vehicle—for obstacle construction and clearing tasks.
 Ultimately, the objective of the sappers is to facilitate the living, moving, and to fight for friendly troops on the battlefield and denying the same to enemy forces.
 The motto of the Canadian Military Engineers is Ubique (everywhere) a motto shared with the Royal Canadian Artillery.